 When you have a few extra minutes, I really think that homemade salad dressings can’t be beat.
 They are fresh, flavorful, and come with the added bonus of being able to customize them to suit your taste.
-For instance, you may want to up the spice level in this Chipotle Lime Dressing with more chipotle in adobo or add some extra lime juice.
+For instance, you may want to up the spice level in this creamy Chipotle Lime Dressing with more chipotle in adobo or add some extra lime juice.

 What Is Chipotle In Adobo?